Speech-Interaction-Technology-Aalto-U/itsp/Transmission/Design_goals.md

 allowed to use previous packets to predict the current packet.
 The likelihood of lost packets thus dictates the compromise between sensitivity to lost packets and coding (compression) efficiency.

+Observe that the usefulness of very low rates, below roughly 5-7 kbit/s, is narrower than the 7-32 kbit/s range.
+The bottleneck is caused by the *fixed* overheads in the transmission layer, where every packet carries regardless of its payload size: a typical RTP/UDP/IP header stack adds around 40 bytes per packet for IPv4 (RTP 12 bytes + UDP 8 bytes + IP 20 bytes), before any link-layer framing is even added.
+With 20 ms steps between windows, we have 50 windows per second; if each packet carries only one window, a codec running at 5.9 kbit/s contributes only around 15 bytes of payload per packet - so roughly 70% of every packet is header, not speech data.
+Lowering the codec bitrate further barely reduces the bandwidth actually used, since the packet is already dominated by fixed overhead, and the marginal benefit of further compression all but disappears.

+The only way to recover further bandwidth savings below this point is to amortize the header cost over several frames per packet, by increasing the delay between transmissions - the same delay-versus-efficiency tradeoff as above, just applied at the low-bitrate end rather than at the packet-size limit.
+This pattern appears in other low-rate speech RTP formats too: [RFC 3558](https://www.rfc-editor.org/rfc/rfc3558) (EVRC/SMV) and [RFC 4788](https://www.rfc-editor.org/rfc/rfc4788), for instance, define bundled or interleaved packet formats specifically to amortize the RTP header over more than one speech frame.

+Rates below roughly 5-6 kbit/s are thus not very useful in everyday, low-delay use cases without such frame bundling, but remain relevant in special applications that can tolerate the extra delay or where bandwidth is severely constrained, such as military and satellite communication, as well as storage.
+Another potential application is cases where some other information is transmitted in the same packets, such as multi-channel audio or multimedia.
+The sanity can however again be contested, as the single-channel quality might not be sufficiently high to warrant multi-channel audio, and transmission of video requires several orders of magnitude larger capacity anyway, so greedy optimization of speech compression brings only very marginal benefit in the total budget.

 ## References